Be prepared: Building an emergency kit and plan

 You’ll want a list of important contacts, including your family doctors, veterinarians, insurance providers and utility companies.

-Create a list of any medical conditions and information about any medication your family needs.
+Create a list of any medical conditions and the medications your family needs.
 Also, keep copies of essential documents, like birth certificates, insurance slips, and photos, to help firefighters and police identify your family.

 Emergency kit

-Emergencies or disasters can strike anytime, often without warning, leaving little time to prepare.
+Emergencies or disasters can strike at any time, often without warning, leaving little time to prepare.
 An emergency kit can help when you must evacuate your home.
 Pack your kit in a backpack or suitcase that is easy to carry.

 While you can purchase pre-made emergency kits, you can also make your own with supplies you may already have at home.
 The Canadian Government even has a handy checklist of things to include in an emergency kit. even has a handy checklist of things to include in an emergency kit.

-Keep your kit in an accessible place that your family can quickly grab.
+Keep your kit in an accessible place where your family can quickly grab it.
 Be sure to check and update your emergency kit annually.
 An emergency kit can also help if you are trapped in your home without power, water, or heat.

 Ideally, you should have enough supplies to last 72 hours.
 An emergency kit should include enough drinkable water for your family, roughly one litre per person daily.
 Have non-perishable, canned or dehydrated foods and pet supplies packed as well.
 You should have a battery-operated or wind-up flashlight, plus extra batteries.
 Add candles, matches and a lighter to your kit.

 Keep yourself and your family comfortable by packing some extra clothes, blankets, and toiletries.
-You can update your kit seasonally to have the right clothes for weather conditions.
-Make sure your emergency kit has a well-stocked first aid kit and any medication your family may need.
+You can update your kit seasonally to have the right clothes for the weather conditions.
+Make sure your emergency kit includes a well-stocked first-aid kit and any medication your family may need.

 Stress and fear can be problems, so also pack books, playing cards, or colouring books to keep your family occupied and distracted.
 Include extra phone chargers, a power bank, and a battery-operated radio in your kit so you can stay informed about changing conditions.